-- 1. The content of the test, including the learning objectives, is described in semester guide or N@tschool and is made available to students at least 3 weeks before the test. - 2.
+- 1. The content of the test, including the learning objectives, is described in the student manuals and is made available to students no later than 1 teaching week prior to the period in which the test is taken. - 2.
 The examiner determines the period of time allowed to students to take the test as well as any aids that students may use during the test, subject to the guidelines and instructions provided by the Examination Board.
-This information must be stated on the examination paper.

-3. The test timetable will be published through Fontys Portal no later than 3 weeks before the start of the test period in question.
+This information must be stated on the examination paper. - 3.
+The test timetable will be published through the portal no later than 3 weeks before the start of the test period in question.